abhicsng007/AIWEX/README.md

 deployment, and final decisions.
 GPT-5.6 Terra was used during development;
 optional live teammate responses are provided through the configured OpenRouter model, with a deterministic fallback for the core simulation.
+**Note:** All changes before my commit "resolved missing o auth icons" that accounts for more than 90% of work are done using GPT 5.6 terra only.

 ## Current direction